Primary

 The power comes from your hips, not your arms.
 Hinge slightly, then explosively extend your hips and shrug.
 Your elbows should end up higher than your hands, pointing outward.
 The dumbbells stay close to your body throughout.
 If your arms are doing most of the work, focus more on the hip snap.

-Want Dumbbell High Pull in your program?
+See where Dumbbell High Pull fits in your weekly plan

 Stand with feet shoulder-width apart holding dumbbells in front of thighs.